Gastronomic Walks at High Altitude

 Discover how the effort of walking enhances the authentic flavors of the Savoyard terroir.
 A total immersion between snowy peaks and exceptional tables.

-The Terroir Along the Trails
+The Terroir along the Trails

-Mountain Pasture Cheeses
+Alpine Pasture Cheeses

-View must-try cheeses
+See the must-try cheeses

 Foraging

-Genepy and Blueberries
+Génépy and Blueberries

 Innovation

-Altitude Bistronomy
+High Altitude Bistronomy

 Local Commitment in 2026

-• "Mountain Agriculture" certification for almost all cattle farms.
+- ✓ "Mountain Agriculture" certification for almost all cattle farms.

 Gourmet Effort Simulator